Lukong123/cleanCity/README.md

 - Locate all nearest trash places around you
 - Show approximate distance from user to a trash place
 - Get directions to the trash place.
+- show shortest route to full trash place
 - ## Admin
+- Calculate Trash level
+- Notify the Local council with info about trash level
 - get Notification of trash places that are full
 - Show approximate distance from user to a trash place
 - Get directions to the trash place.